DTsuna/CHIPS/README.md

 The file given as profile-at-cc argument specifies how much time elapsed between mass eruption and core-collapse.
 The files are produced at an interval of 1 year.

 ### Using an already obtained CSM for light curve calculation (for stripped models)
+For stripped star models, files called intermediateXXyr.txt are not created as the eruption calculations are done for timescales much shorter than a year.
+The extrapolation to the time specified by --tinj is done by an internal analytical calculation (see our paper).
+By adding the --skip-eruption argument in run.py, the code skips the eruption calculation and uses the file ``EruptionFiles/result99.txt" (which must be already generated) to model the CSM for an arbitrary --tinj.

 ### Multi-band light curves
-The CHIPS code can obtain multi-band light curves if ray-tracing radiation transfer is turned on.
+For the hydrogen-rich IIn models, the code can obtain multi-band light curves if ray-tracing radiation transfer is turned on.
 To do this, add the argument --calc-multiband when running run.py or after_eruption.py.
+Work is under way to develop opacity tables to enable multi-band for the Ibc models.

 ## References:
 1. Takei, Tsuna, Kuriyama, Ko, Shigeyama (2022), [ApJ 929, 177](https://iopscience.iop.org/article/10.3847/1538-4357/ac60fe); Takei, Tsuna, Ko, Shigeyama (2023), [arXiv](https://ui.adsabs.harvard.edu/abs/2023arXiv230810785T/abstract)